petems/petersouter.xyz/content/post/tddbdd-with-puppet-code.md

 The main benefit of TDD is that you’re only coding what you need to.
 Puppet code normally has a longer feedback loop to figure out when something goes wrong:

-* You might be deploying it to a number of different servers, so you might have to wait until all your nodes report back before you can see any issues that have occured
+* You might be deploying it to a number of different servers, so you might have to wait until all your nodes report back before you can see any issues that have occurred
 * Depending on the size of your organisation, you might not even have multiple test environments, so you want to make sure you're code has a level of testing on it before deployment so you don't block others with failing manifests.
 In addition to this, if you're a smaller organisation, you might not even have a test environment that fully reflects production (or in the worst case, no test environment at all!)

 It's common knowledge the faster bugs and problems are caught, the easier and cheaper they are to fix.